 Quebec election: CAQ seeks small wins with health-care promises

-Coalition Avenir Québec Leader François Legault is playing the short game with his party's election heath-care promises.
+The Coalition Avenir Québec has decided to play the short game when it comes to election health-care promises, insisting it's important to make commitments it can keep.

-On Day 5 of the election campaign, Legault is promising an additional $400 million to recruit 660 doctors and 5,000 health professionals.
+On Day 5 of Quebec's election campaign, CAQ Leader François Legault promised an additional $400 million to recruit 660 doctors and 5,000 health professionals if he's re-elected premier.
+He also blamed the COVID-19 pandemic for his failure to implement last election's health-care promises — such as ensuring all Quebecers have access to a family doctor.

+"It's only normal that with the pandemic we weren't able to do what we would have if there hadn't been COVID, and I think everyone understands that," he told reporters Thursday in Trois-Rivières, Que.

+"It's not unique to Quebec.
+We see that in other provinces and other countries."

 This report by The Canadian Press was first published Sept.
 1, 2022.